Contact Us Today 770-804-0500

 Informed Consent: sellers must (i) obtain the consumer's unambiguously affirmative consent to the negative option, (ii) the consent must be separate from any other part of the offer, (iii) sellers must refrain from including any information that interferes with or detracts from the consumer's ability to provide informed consent; (iv) obtain the consumer's unambiguously affirmative consent to the entire transaction; and (v) maintain (for three years or a year after cancellation, whichever is longer) verification of the consumer's consent.

 * Cancellation Options "1 Click to Cancel": sellers must provide a cancellation option through the same medium used to enroll, whether through the Internet, telephone, mail, or in-person.
-If a consumer enrolls online, then an option to cancel online must be provided (i.e., "1 click to cancel").
+If a consumer enrolls online, then an option to cancel online must be provided (i.e., "1 Click to Cancel").

 * Cancellation Reminders: sellers shall provide an annual reminder to consumers consisting of the identity of the product or service, frequency and amount of charges, and how to cancel.
 The reminder requirement doesn't apply to physical goods.